MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

     }
 ```

 You can use the `OptimizedForTextSearch` property on the **Field** virtual table.
-The `IsOptimizedForTextSearch` on variables of the FieldRef data type.
+You can also use the [IsOptimizedForTextSearch() method](methods-auto/fieldref/fieldref-isoptimizedfortextsearch-method.md) on FieldRef type variables of the FieldRef data type.

 ## Filter syntax for full-text search